VeronicaBlake/student-workbook/src/reflections/wk4/day3.md

 Some of the primary benefits of async/await are:
 - The code is much simpler to read, which is better for everyone.
 - Async functions can be chained easily (and are easy to read)
-- Debugging is easier compared to just straight promises
+- Debugging is easier compared to just straight promises,